-You can use Form 140EZ to file for 2009 if all of the following apply to you.
+You can use Form 140EZ to file for 2011 if all of the following apply to you.

-- You are single, or if married, you and your spouse are filing a joint return. - You (and your spouse if married filing a joint return) are full year residents of Arizona. - You (and your spouse if married filing a joint return) were under age 65 and not blind at the end of 2009. - You are not claiming any dependents. - You are not claiming an exemption for a qualifying parent or ancestor. - You are not making any adjustments to income. - You do not itemize deductions. - You are not making voluntary gifts through means of a refund check-off, except for voluntary gifts to the Citizens Clean Elections Fund. - Your Arizona taxable income is less than \$50,000, regardless of your filing status. - The only tax credits you are claiming are:

-the family income tax credit,

-the credit for increased excise taxes,

-the Clean Elections Fund tax credit.
+- You are single, or if married, you and your spouse are • filing a joint return. - You (and your spouse if married filing a joint return) • are full year residents of Arizona. - You (and your spouse if married filing a joint return) were under age 65 and not blind at the end of 2011. - You are not claiming any dependents. - You are not claiming an exemption for a qualifying • parent or grandparent. - You are not making any adjustments to income. • - You do not itemize deductions. - You are not making voluntary gifts through means of a . refund check-off, except for voluntary gifts to the Citizens Clean Elections Fund. - Your Arizona taxable income is less than \$50,000, regardless of your filing status. - The only tax credits you are claiming are: - the family income tax credit, the credit for increased excise taxes, the Clean Elections Fund tax credit.

-NOTE: If you are an active duty military member and required to file an Arizona return, DO not file Form 140EZ.
-For 2009, you may subtract all active duty military pay included in federal adjusted gross income.
-To take this subtraction, you must file your 2009 return using Form 140.
+NOTE: DO not use Form 140EZ if you are an active duty military member.
+You may subtract all of your active duty military pay included in your federal adjusted gross income, but you cannot do this on Form 140EZ.
+To take this subtraction, you must file your 2011 return using Form 140.
 For more information, see Form 140 instructions.